wp-plugins/rocket-reader-speed-reader/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

 == Changelog ==

+= 1.2.1 [06/25/2014] =
+* CHANGE: The Rocket Reader HTML is added dynamically after the page is loaded; makes it more theme independant.

 = 1.2 [06/24/2014] =
 * Some major improvements